William C. Sanderson, PhD

 He received his Ph.D. working under the mentorship of Dr. David Barlow at the Center for Stress and Anxiety Disorders.
 He then completed a Fellowship in Cognitive Therapy with Dr. Aaron T. Beck (the founder of Cognitive Therapy) at the Center for Cognitive Therapy, University of Pennsylvania.

-Dr. Sanderson is a Founding Fellow of the Academy of Cognitive Therapy and is presently a Board Member.
+Dr. Sanderson is a Founding Fellow of the Academy of Cognitive Therapy and was a Board Member for almost 20 years.
 He has participated on numerous national committees, including the American Psychiatric Association's DSM-IV Anxiety Disorders Workgroup, served as Editor of The Clinical Psychologist, and was the Chair of the American Psychological Association Division of Clinical Psychology's Committee on Science and Practice (a Task Force aimed at identifying and promoting the practice of evidence-based psychological interventions).

 He has published more than 100 articles (including 7 books), primarily in the areas of anxiety, depression, personality disorders, evidence-based treatments, and cognitive behavior therapy.
 For a complete list of publications see his vita.